isc-projects/kea/doc/sphinx/arm/config.rst

-Kea supports user contexts at the following levels: global scope, interfaces configuration, shared networks, subnets, client classes, option data and definitions, host reservations, control socket, DHCP-DDNS, loggers, leases and server ID.
+Kea supports user contexts at the following levels: global scope, interfaces configuration, shared networks, subnets, client classes, option data and definitions, host reservations, control socket, DHCP-DDNS, loggers, leases, and server ID.
 These are supported in both DHCPv4 and DHCPv6, with the exception of server ID, which is DHCPv6 only.

-User context can be added and edited easily in structures suported by API commands.
+User context can be added and edited easily in structures supported by API commands.

-We encourage Kea users to utilize this functions to store information used by other systems and custom hooks.
+We encourage Kea users to utilize these functions to store information used by other systems and custom hooks.

 For example, the `subnet4-update` command can be used to add user context data